 The core text is Cremin, T. & Arthur, J. (eds) (2014) Learning to Teach in the Primary School.
 3rd Ed.
 Abingdon: Routledge (also available as an eBook).

-You will be recommended for Qualified Teacher Status (QTS) which is nationally recognised as the professional qualification for teachers.
-You will be assessed in teaching the 3-7 age range, thus giving you access to a teaching career in Key Stage 1 or EYFS.
+When you successfully complete this course you will be recommended for Qualified Teacher Status (QTS) which is nationally recognised as the professional qualification for teachers.
+You will be assessed in teaching the 3-7 age range, thus giving you access to a primary teaching career.

 How to apply